rercek/Q_sensor-review/README.md

 ![Q_sensor with PIR AM312](./images/Q_sensor_PIR.jpg)

 This sensor seems to perform better than the radar.
 However, the PIR was triggered very often at first, even when there was no one in the room, but this behavior has disappeared.
 Since this type of sensor is very sensitive to power quality, these false triggers could be related to noise on the power line (3.3 V).
 Further investigation should be done.
-Another solution would be to use an HC SR501 PIR sensor which integrates a power drop out from 5V to 3.3V but the 5V line from the USB is not available on the PCB to use test this solution.
+Another solution would be to use an HC SR501 PIR sensor which integrates a power drop out from 5V to 3.3V but the 5V line from the USB is not available on the PCB to test this solution.

 #### VOC Sensor (AGS10)

-Unfortunately, these measurements were not recorded during the experimental campaign because this value was not automatically recognized by Home-Assistant.
-Nevertheless, by having a look to the VOC values obtained by the 3 Q_sensors, all values were very different e.g. 2 vs 78 vs 118 points! **This sensor seems to be untrustworthy.**
+Unfortunately, these measurements were not recorded in the influx2 database during the experimental campaign because this value was not automatically recognized by Home-Assistant.
+Nevertheless, by having a look to the VOC values obtained by the 3 Q_sensors, all values were very different e.g. 2 vs 78 vs 118 points! **This sensor appears to be unreliable,** although further analysis should be carried out to confirm this.

 ## Conlusion

-The Q_sensor is, in theory, an excellent multi-sensor air quality device but it is unfortunate that the built-in temperature and humidity sensors are not calibrated/decalibrated.
-For both measurements, an offset could be applied in the software but it needs more developement and tests.
-If this problem is linked to the soldering temperature, it could be easy to avoid this issue, by adpating the temperature or by using a module instead of components on the PCB e.g. this [module](https://nl.aliexpress.com/item/1005006825767164.htm) or a [BME280 module](https://nl.aliexpress.com/item/1005009214592901.html) replacing both AHT20 & BMP280.
+The Q_sensor is, in theory, an excellent air quality device but it is unfortunate that the built-in temperature and humidity sensors are not calibrated/decalibrated.
+For the temperature measurement, an offset could be applied in the software but it must be calibrated.
+The actual relative humidity could be obtained from the absolute humidity calculated from the measured temperature and humidiy.
+But, if these temperature offsets are linked to the soldering temperature, it could be easy to avoid this issue, by adpating the temperature or by using a module instead of components on the PCB e.g. this [module](https://nl.aliexpress.com/item/1005006825767164.htm) or a [BME280 module](https://nl.aliexpress.com/item/1005009214592901.html) replacing both AHT20 & BMP280 sensors.

-The SDC40 modules seems to give correct CO2 measurements but it would be better to be sure that the components are original since no laser marking are present on the Q_sensor PCB v2.1.
+The SDC40 modules seems to give correct CO2 measurements but it would be better to be sure that the components are original since no laser marking are present on the Q_sensor PCB v2.1 and the laser marking on other SDC40 was not checked to verify it was an original one.